LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      to to get up to a passing grade.

      *Do not request to be admitted with a lower score*.
-     Loyola has *no* program for conditional admission without the required score.
+     Loyola has no official program for conditional admission without the required score.
+     *Informally* the GPD is happy to look at an application that is complete except for the English score, and let you know if you should expect the GPD's recommendation for admission, *after* an official passing English score is provided.

      ESL courses may help you pass one of these exams, but ESL course grades do not substitute for a required test.

      If taking one of these tests, be sure to sign up for an early test date,